Dark at the End of the Tunnel: Music

 Dark at the End of the Tunnel marked Oingo Boingo's move toward a more pure pop sound, eschewing the hyper, frantic style exemplified on previous records for a more mainstream, less formally innovative approach, with an emphasis on emotional, positive lyrics.

 By the time of the album's recording, frontman Danny Elfman had become a famed film composer, particularly in collaboration with Tim Burton.
-Two tracks on the album had previously emerged on movie soundtracks: an early recording of "Try to Believe" first appeared as an instrumental during end credits of the 1988 film Midnight Run (scored by Elfman), and a vocal version, attributed to "Mosley & The B-Men", was released on the film's soundtrack album; similarly, a different mix of "Flesh 'N Blood" had first appeared in the 1989 film Ghostbusters II and on its soundtrack.
+Two tracks on the album had previously emerged on movie soundtracks: "Try to Believe" first appeared as an instrumental in the 1988 film Midnight Run (scored by Elfman), and "Flesh 'N Blood" had first appeared on the soundtrack of Ghostbusters II (1989).

+"Out of Control" was written after Elfman received letters from fans who were contemplating suicide.
+Conversely, "The Long Breakdown", an "epic, Western-tinged" track ending with a vision of death, was deemed by Elfman as "the most depressing song I've ever written.
+It's about a spiral down to the bottom."
+The hopeful "Try to Believe" was selected to be the closing track on Dark at the End of the Tunnel to "counterbalance" the album's darker subject matter.

-"When the Lights Go Out" peaked at No. 15 on the Billboard Alternative Songs chart in March 1990.
+"When the Lights Go Out" peaked at No. 15 on the Billboard Alternative Airplay chart in March 1990.